Eleven Afghan soldiers killed in latest attack in Kabul

 “The Islamic Emirate has a clear message for Trump and his hand kissers, that if you go ahead with a policy of aggression and speak from the barrel of a gun, don’t expect Afghans to grow flowers in response,” Taliban spokesman Zabihullah Mujahid said in a statement, using the term the Islamist militants use to describe themselves.

+Ghani, speaking alongside visiting Indonesian President Joko Widodo, said the Taliban claim of responsibility for the Saturday blast, even though it inflicted so many civilian casualties, showed that their “overlord” wanted to make a statement of defiance.

+But Pakistan, which denies accusations it fosters the Afghan war, condemned the attack on Monday as it did the Saturday blast, saying it reiterated its “strong condemnation of terrorism”.

-This week’s surge of violence is unlikely to sway the U.S. strategy, or breathe life into stalled efforts to get peace talks going.
+The surge of violence is unlikely to sway the U.S. strategy, or breathe life into stalled efforts to get peace talks going.

 The U.S. military and the Afghan government say big attacks on civilians are evidence that the militants are being squeezed in the countryside.